Foundation of the State Crisis: Case of the attack with the stick

-In May 1615, a man named Zhang Chai was arrested at the successor's palace for carrying a stick.
-It was later discovered that he was mentally unstable and had intended to use the stick to settle a dispute with two palace eunuchs whom he did not get along with.
-The case was initially closed and the man was to be executed, but prison official Wang Zhicai intervened and challenged the idea that the man was insane.
-He pushed for a public investigation involving representatives from the Ministry of Justice.
-This new version of the case suggested that the man was mentally sound and had been hired by two eunuchs close to Lady Zheng and her brother.
+In late May 1615, the "case of the attack with the stick" occurred, when a man named Zhang Chai was arrested near Zhu Changluo's palace for carrying a stick.
+The trial officials in the Ministry of Justice later concluded that he was mentally unstable and had intended to use the stick to settle a personal dispute with two palace eunuchs he had encountered outside the city.
+The case was therefore closed, and Zhang was sentenced to execution.
+The prison official Wang Zhicai disputed that conclusion and successfully called for a public investigation involving representatives from all offices of the Ministry of Justice.
+The reopened investigation found that Zhang was mentally sound and had been hired by two eunuchs close to Lady Zheng and her brother.
 This raised suspicions that their intention was to assassinate the heir and replace him with Lady Zheng's son.
 The case caused a stir at court and the Wanli Emperor took the unprecedented step of summoning civil and military officials from Beijing.
 He appeared before them, which was his first meeting with "outer court" officials since 1602.
-He was accompanied by Zhu Changluo and his family, including his sons and daughter.
+Zhu Changluo and his children accompanied the Emperor.
 The Emperor expressed his anger towards the officials for doubting his relationship with the heir, whom he trusted and relied on.
 Zhu Changluo confirmed his close bond with his father and requested an end to the entire affair.
 In addition, the Emperor ordered the execution of Zhang Chai and the two eunuchs involved in the case, but representatives from the Ministry of Justice opposed the execution and demanded further investigation.
-The grand secretaries intervened and brokered a compromise—Zhang Chai was executed the following day, while the suspected eunuchs were to be interrogated.
+The grand secretaries intervened and brokered a compromise—Zhang was executed the following day, while the suspected eunuchs were to be interrogated.
 The interrogation took place, but both suspects remained under the watch of the Emperor's eunuchs.
 On the fifth day after the Emperor's speech, the officials were informed that the two eunuchs had died under palace confinement.